 By presenting the European Health Insurance Card, patients from abroad receive transport by ambulance or rescue helicopter and pay only the deductible.
 Patients who do not have the European Health Insurance Card or a temporary substitute certificate are generally personally liable for the costs of any medical transport.
 Patients from EU/EEA countries, Switzerland, Australia or Canadian Quebec may apply for reimbursement for travel costs from Kela retrospectively.

 Kela reimburses some of the costs of transfer transport in Finland of patients from abroad who are in public health care and registered in a treatment facility.

-Kela reimburses transfer transport costs to another Nordic country in corresponding situations; however, before organising transfer transport by air ambulance, the treatment provider must contact Kela’s Centre for International Affairs.
+Kela may also reimburse transfer transport costs to another Nordic country.
+If the transfer transport requires an air ambulance, the treatment provider must contact Kela's Centre for International Affairs before organising the flight.

 Kela reimburses the municipality or joint municipal authority maintaining the health care some of the transport costs of a transferred patient when public health care obtained the treatment from abroad as an outsourced service and paid the transport costs.
 If the patient was not registered and they paid for their own travel costs in the outsourced service situation, the patient may apply for reimbursement from Kela in accordance with the Health Insurance Act.